Auditioning for Leo's New Movie in Dubrovnik, Croatia

 Buses in Croatia are far more common than trains so you'll notice routes all along the Dalmatian coast are well-serviced and more reasonably-priced than trains.
 For an additional fee (5 kuna), tickets can be reserved in advance to secure your seat which I imagine is convenient during high season and on holidays.
 Even though a reserved bus or train ticket will have an assigned seat, it's pretty much understood among locals that seats are first-come, first-serve.
 We noticed this in Poland too - no one cares if you've booked the best spot on the bus online because "you sit anywhere."

 Don't forget your passport!
-If you're travelling from Split to Dubrovnik by bus, you'll need to bring your passport since there is a check at the border crossing in Bosnia & Herzegovina.
+If you're travelling from Split to Dubrovnik by bus, you'll need to bring your passport since there is a passport check at the border crossing in Bosnia & Herzegovina.
 I totally didn't clue in to this and the only reason I brought our passports was because I thought we would need them as ID for the auditions. 😂

 Auditions for extras in the new Robin Hood: Origins movie where being held at the Hilton Imperial in Dubrovnik.
 Slightly delirious from a sleepless night on the bus, all of us had fun making up scenarios in which we would blow the production company away with our skills, get leading roles in the film and in turn become best friends with Leo.
 Spoiler alert: none of that happened.

-Our expat friends were still able to audition though so it was really neat to see what goes on behind the scenes since neither of us have ever been to an audition before.
+Our Croatian friends were still able to audition so it was really neat to see what goes on behind the scenes since neither of us have ever been to an audition before.
 The questionnaire included usual details like name and address but it also asked if you'd be willing to shave your head for the movie.
 Or if you'd be open to a monk-style haircut.